Conoriscool48/jubilant-tribble/SECURITY.md

 ## Reporting a Vulnerability
 use this section to tell people about a vulnerablilty

+## Updates
-## Updates will occur in next 1 to 2 weeks for the next few months as I develop the page.
+Updates will occur in next 1 to 2 weeks for the next few months as I develop the page.